Azure-Samples/search-qna-maker-accelerator/README.md

 The services and components needed for the solution are packaged in the repo's [ARM template](./azuredeploy.json).
 The following resources will be deployed:

 1. Azure Cognitive Search
-2. QnA Maker Cognitive Service
+2. QnA Maker Cognitive Service (this will always be deployed to the West US region, but your data is not stored here - see [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/concepts/azure-resources?tabs=v1#management-service-region))
 3. Azure App Service, App Service Plan
 4. Azure App Service, Website
 5. Storage Account